 French has two words for each of the following: year, day, morning, and evening, and they cause no end of difficulties for non-native speakers.
-Why is it that English can get away with one word when French needs two?
-The answer lies in how you look at these temporal markers.
+Why is it that English can get away with one word for each of these temporal markers when French needs two?
+The answer lies in how you look at them.

 Students often ask "how can I sound more French?" and my first recommendation is always to work on vocabulary.
 In French classes, you tend to learn the most common, basic terms, like bon, which is a typical and very useful adjective that tends to be overused.
 Read this lesson to learn some different ways to say "good," including how to pronounce them.